georgetayloor/georgetayloor/README.md

 ## Hey 👋

-- 💿 I’m currently working on helping prevent financial crime at Monzo!
+- 💿 I’m currently helping prevent financial crime at Monzo!
 - 📫 How to reach me: georgetaylor.dev